Paidly/strapi-plugin-reading-time/README.md

 ```

 This will listen for any record created or updated in the `article` content type and set the display time to read value for the `readingTime` field automatically based on the `content` field.

+## License
+This plugin is licensed under the MIT License.
+See the [LICENSE](https://github.com/Paidly/strapi-plugin-reading-time/blob/main/LICENSE) file for more information.